Planning to Flourish

 ~ Dalai Lama

 This was going to be a post about how to write a Treatment Plan (a.k.a.
 Care Plan).
 But simply regarding the state (symptoms and root conditions) of the organisation as something that “needs fixing” seems like a problem in itself.
 Hence the long preamble, above.
-The term “Treatment Plan” I think might contribute to the confusion, and to the risks, as well as to the state of mind that organisations can unwittingly adopt where they see “Treatment” a.k.a. problem-elimination as the means to achieve their end (a healthy and successful business).
+The term “Treatment Plan” I think might contribute to the confusion, and to the risks, as well as to the state of mind that organisations can unwittingly adopt where they see “Treatment” a.k.a. problem-elimination as the means to achieve their end (a healthy and flourishing business).

 To paraphrase some wisdom from the world of Positive Psychology: